 Risks can also be internal or external.
 External risks comprise everything beyond the software company: update of a third-party library, a new OS version, a new device on the market, competitive products, changes in requirements, failures of external services, and servers.
 Internal risks comprise everything that happens in the software company: vacations, employees quitting, misunderstanding of requirements by team members, errors in project estimates.

 As a rule, all the abovementioned risks are not estimated but considered – you need to know them and keep them in mind.
 Any estimation of these risks is no more than guesswork; an estimate must be made on an actual basis only.

 How Many Developers Does A Software Project Need?

-Depending on the size of the software project, involvement of additional developers can speed up product development, but it increases the total time required for accomplishment of tasks.
+Depending on the size of the software project, the involvement of additional developers can speed up product development, but it increases the total time required for the accomplishment of tasks.

 The percentage increases for every subsequent developer.

 Let’s take an example: the software project duration is 3 months: that is 480 hours.
 Cost and duration are directly proportional.
 This is an “up to 500 hours” project, so each subsequent developer gets +35%.

 For 2 developers (+1 to the current one) there will be 480*(1+0,35*1) = 648 hours – the total amount, this means that the cost grew 35%, and the duration (648/2 = 324 hours) is reduced by 1.48 times.